By Neal - 07/13/2022

 Remember playing Oregon Trail when you faced almost certain death at the hands of anything from a river to dysentery?
 Or maybe you tried your shot at Frogger and dodged as much as you could on that busy street to get safely to the other side.
 Or did you battle it out with friends using bananas and shells in Super Mario Kart?

-While new is nice, many Americans would prefer to bring back the past… at least when it comes to classic computer games and video games (from the late 80s, 90s, and early 2000s).
+While new is nice, many Americans would prefer to bring back the past… at least when it comes to classic computer games and video gaming (from the late 80s, 90s, and early 2000s).
 A new survey of more than 1,000 Americans finds many would be willing to spend money to be able to play their favorite childhood games again.

 The other classic computer games people played the most include Minesweeper, The Sims, Frogger, and Doom.
 Almost 2 out of 5 (39%) people still play classic computer games.
 In fact, Americans actually spend an average of 3.5 hours a week playing them!